xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-suite-collection/image2017-2-17-133A243A44.png" width=40% alt="Click Add to add test suite">

-2. The opened **Test Suite Browser** dialog displays all test suites in Katalon Studio.
+2. The **Test Suite Browser** dialog appears, displaying all your Katalon Studio test suites.
 Select the test suites you wish to execute, then click **OK**.

 3. The selected test suites are added to the test suite collection accordingly.